Fernando de Noronha, 2nd Count of Vila Real

 Coat of Arms of Noronha family.

-Dom Fernando de Noronha (Burgos, c.
-1380 — Ceuta, 2 or 3 June 1445) was a 15th-century Castilian-Portuguese nobleman.
+Dom Fernando de Noronha (c.
+1380 in Burgos – 2 or 3 June 1445 in Ceuta) was a 15th-century Castilian-Portuguese nobleman.
 He was the 2nd Count of Vila Real, a title which he acquired and shared by his marriage to Brites de Menezes, 2nd Countess of Vila Real and the third Portuguese governor of Ceuta from 1437.

 Fernando de Noronha united two prominent bastard lines of the crowns of Castile and Portugal.
 He was the second son from the marriage of Alfonso Enríquez, Count of Gijón and Noreña (a natural son of King Henry II of Castile) and Isabel of Portugal, Lady of Viseu (a natural daughter of King Ferdinand I of Portugal).
 After the death of Alfonso Enríquez, Isabel fled to the court of her uncle, King John I of Portugal.
 Her children were raised in the Portuguese court, where they were known by their appellation Noronha (Portuguese translation of Noreña).
 Fernando's elder brother, Pedro de Noronha, would become an Archbishop of Lisbon.

 On 18 October 1430, Fernando de Noronha married Brites de Menezes, the daughter of the prominent Portuguese nobleman Pedro de Menezes, 1st Count of Vila Real and first Portuguese governor of Ceuta.
 Brites competed with her half-brother Duarte de Menezes for her father's titles for herself and her consort.
 Fernando de Noronha secured the office of councillor and chamberlain in the household of the royal prince and heir Infante Edward.

 By a royal letter issued September 1434 by the now-enthroned King Edward of Portugal, Fernando and Brites succeeded in securing the inheritance of her father's title of Count of Vila Real, leaving Duarte with the old family title of Count of Viana do Alentejo.
 Despite Duarte's notable military record as his father's lieutenant in Ceuta, Brites managed once again to pip out Duarte and secure the appointment (October 1437) of her husband Fernando de Noronha as the next Portuguese governor of Ceuta, succeeding the late Pedro de Menezes.

 Fernando de Noronha was appointed to Ceuta only days before a Portuguese expeditionary force, led by Henry the Navigator, was defeated by the army of Marinid Morocco (see Battle of Tangier (1437)).
 To save his army from destruction, Henry agreed to a treaty, signed on 17 October 1437, by which Portugal committed itself to deliver Ceuta back to the Marinids, in return for which the Portuguese prince Ferdinand the Saint Prince would remain as a hostage in Moroccan captivity until its fulfillment.
 As a result, upon his arrival in Ceuta, Noronha was surprised to hear that a treaty had been signed to evacuate the garrison he had just been appointed to command.
 Moreover, Prince Henry had sailed directly from Tangier to Ceuta and barricaded himself in his lodgings, sunk in a deep depression and refusing to talk with anyone.
 Noronha was not sure how to proceed.